lesleycw/f5xc-lab-101/lab3.rst

 Exercise 6: Verify DNS
 ^^^^^^^^^^^^^^^^^^^^^^

-You can verify that you are connecting directly to AWS by comparing the DNS of the two hosts.
+You can verify that you are connecting directly to Azure by comparing the DNS of the two hosts.

 .. code-block::